 Principle of Soxhlet extraction

 Soxhlet extraction, also known as continuous extraction, is the most commonly used liquid-solid extraction method and is mainly suitable for the extraction and separation of solid samples.
 It can analyze lipids or pesticides in food and soil materials and others.

-Compared with the conventional solvent extraction method, the Soxhlet extraction method saves time and solvent, and improves the extraction efficiency, but is not suitable for the extraction of thermally unstable components.
+Compared to traditional solvent extraction methods, Soxhlet extraction saves time and solvent and improves extraction efficiency, but is not suitable for the extraction of thermally unstable components.

 The separation effect and enrichment factor are related to the nature of the sample, the extraction temperature, the extraction time, the nature and amount of the solvent.
-Generally, the substance to be tested is enriched in an organic solvent as much as possible while reducing the amount of extraction of impurities.
+Usually, the substance to be tested is enriched with organic solvent as much as possible while reducing the amount of impurities extracted.